 All these things, Cleopatra knew and used and it is said she knew some more.
 Most women like to use lipstick and the women from ancient cultures were no different.
 To achieve a red dye, Carmine, one needed the shells of beetles and some ants.
 This was made into a paste and used to paint one’s lips.

-Sea salts were used for a great body scrub.
+They used sea salts for a great body scrub.
 Mixed with olive oil, it moisturizes and exfoliates.
-We should not forget rose water, an excellent facial tonic and slightly astringent.
+We should not forget rose water, an excellent facial tonic, and slightly astringent.
 I use it myself in the morning and evening.
-This queen knew a lot about natural things which helped her to stay beautiful.
+This queen knew a lot about natural things, which helped her to stay beautiful.

 A heartwarming story about Cleopatras soap

-I read a Spanish newspaper and in the June 23rd issue of SUR, a very nice story was published by Susana Zamora.
-It is the story of a Spanish woman, Letizia Buzon who gives work to Sirian refugees in a factory in Turkey.
+I read a Spanish newspaper and in the June 23rd issue of SUR, Susana Zamora published a marvellous story.
+It is the story of a Spanish woman, Letizia Buzon, who gives work to Sirian refugees in a factory in Turkey.
 These people from Aleppo in Syria make soap bars of olive and laurel leaf oil said to be the soap recipe Cleopatra used 2000 years ago.